Homeless with coronavirus? These new trailers may be your new destination

 In an effort to free up hospital beds, the city of Bakersfield and Kern County have teamed up to provide a place to stay for individuals who contract the new coronavirus but cannot adequately self-isolate.

-“Rather than taking a very precious hospital bed where they need to be isolated, this unit has been established,” Kern Medical CEO Russell Judd said during a press conference on Thursday.
+“Rather than taking a very precious hospital bed where they need to be isolated, this unit has been established,” Kern Medical CEO Russell Judd said during a news conference on April 9.
 “This takes people off of the streets, this takes people out of shelters who are sick, so we do not spread this disease.”

 Located on the grounds of the Kern County Fair, the project arose out of a partnership between the Bakersfield-Kern Regional Homeless Collaborative, the city and county, and Kern Medical.
 Paid for through state grants, the facility can be in operation for three months and is expected to cost $400,000.